nayabkanwal/7CC005/Workshops/Week-1/readme.md

-# Simple To-Do List Application Explanation
+# Simple To-Do List Application with PHP and JavaScript Integration

-This document explains the JavaScript code used in a simple to-do list application.
+This document explains the integration of JavaScript and PHP in a simple to-do list application.
 The application allows users to add tasks, mark them as completed, and filter the list based on the task status.
+The data is stored in the server session, allowing persistence across page reloads.

+## PHP Backend (todo.php)

+The PHP script handles storing and retrieving tasks using session storage.
+It supports two HTTP methods:

+- **GET**: Fetches and returns the list of tasks from the session.
+- **POST**: Adds a new task to the session and returns the updated list.

+The tasks are stored in an associative array with each task having a 'text' and a 'completed' status.

-## JavaScript Functions
+## JavaScript Integration (script.js)

-### `addItem()`

-This function is triggered when the user clicks the "Add Item" button.
-It reads the value from the text input (`new-item`), adds a new item to the `items` array if the input is not empty, clears the input field, and updates the list display.

-**Key Concepts:**
-- **DOM Manipulation:** Accessing and modifying HTML elements using `document.getElementById()` and modifying `input.value`.
-- **Array Operations:** Adding an object to an array with `push()`.

-### `toggleCompletion(index)`
+### Key Functions:

-This function is called when a user clicks on an item in the list.
-It toggles the `completed` status of the item at the specified index and updates the list display.

-**Key Concepts:**
-- **Event Handling:** Using an `onclick` event to run a function.
+- **loadItems()**: Fetches the current list of tasks from the server using a GET request and updates the UI.
+- **addItem()**: Sends a new task to the server using a POST request and updates the UI with the returned list.
-- **State Management:** Modifying the state of an item in the array.
+- **toggleCompletion()**: Toggles the completion status of a task.
+This change is handled locally and reflected immediately in the UI.

-### `updateList()`

-This function re-renders the list based on the `items` array and the current `filter`.
-It first clears the current list, then iterates over the `items` array, and adds each item to the list if it matches the current filter.

-**Key Concepts:**
-- **Conditional Rendering:** Using conditions to decide which items to display.
-- **DOM Manipulation:** Creating and modifying HTML elements dynamically with `document.createElement()` and `appendChild()`.

-### `filterList(mode)`

-Called when a user clicks one of the filter buttons ("Show All", "Show Completed", "Show Active").
-It sets the `filter` state and updates the list based on this filter.

-**Key Concepts:**
-- **Event Handling and State Management:** Setting a state based on user interaction and using it to influence app behavior.
+- **updateList()**: Updates the HTML list based on the tasks array and current filter setting.
+- **filterList()**: Sets the filter for displaying tasks and updates the list accordingly.

+### Event Handling and DOM Manipulation:

+- Tasks can be added by interacting with the input field and add button.
+- The completion status of tasks can be toggled by clicking on the task in the list.
+- Filters can be applied to view all tasks, only completed, or active tasks using the filter buttons.

 ## Summary

-This JavaScript code demonstrates fundamental concepts such as event handling, DOM manipulation, and state management in a simple web application.
-It shows how to interact with the DOM to read user input, respond to user actions, and update the UI accordingly.
+This application demonstrates a simple but effective use of PHP and JavaScript to manage a to-do list with session-based persistence and dynamic client-side interactions.
+It showcases fundamental concepts such as AJAX requests, session management, and DOM manipulation.